Excalibur (Grave Digger album)

-Excalibur is the ninth studio album by German heavy metal band Grave Digger, and is the final album of the Middle Ages Trilogy.
+Excalibur is the ninth studio album by German heavy metal band Grave Digger.
+It is the final album of the Middle Ages Trilogy, as well as the last to feature guitarist Uwe Lulis.
 It tells about the story of King Arthur and the knights of the round table.

 Track listing

 All lyrics by Chris Boltendahl and Yvonne Thorhauer.
 Music by Boltendahl and Lulis except where noted.